ggonnella/textformats/manuals/C_API.md

 ### Embedded specifications

-The `bool` parameter `embedded` of `tf_decode_file` is set to `true`, if the data and the specification are contained in the same file.
+The `bool` parameter `skip_embedded_spec` of `tf_decode_file` is set to `true`, if the data and the specification are contained in the same file.
 A data file may contain an embedded YAML specification, preceding the data and separated from it by a YAML document separator line (`---`).
+In this case the file decoding function must know that it shall skip the specification portion of the file while decoding (thus the parameter must be set).

-### Splitted processing
+### Level of application of the decoded processing function

 Definitions at `file` or `section` scope are compound datatypes (`composed_of`, `list_of` or `named_values`), which consist of multiple elements (each in one or multiple lines).

+The default is to work with the entire file or section at once (`whole` level).
+However, in some cases, when a file is large, it is more appropriate to keep only single elements of the data into memory at once.
+In particular, these can be the single elements of the compound datatype (`element` level) or, in cases these are themselves compound values consisting of multiple lines, down to the decoded value of single lines (`line` level).
+Note that working at line level is not equivalent to having a definition with `line` scope, since the definition of the structure of the file or file section is still used here for the decoding and validation.

-If the `bool` parameter `splitted_processing` of `tf_decode_file` is set to  `true`, the values passed to the `decoded_processor` are not the entire data in the file section or whole file, but instead the single elements of the compound datatype.
+The parameter `decoded_processor_level` of `tf_decode_file` is used to control what part of the decoded value is passed to the `decoded_processor`

-This is more efficient in the case of large files, since it is not necessary to represent in memory and process the entire file or file section at once.
+function: 0, for `whole`, 1 for `element`, 2 for `line`.
+Further parameters are the processing function (`decoded_processor`), which is applied to each decoded value (at the selected level), and a void pointer `decoded_processing_data`, which is passed to the processing function, in order to provide to it access to any further necessary data.
+For scope `line` and `unit` the `decoded_processor_level` parameter is ignored.

 ### Scope of the definition